benbalter/benbalter.github.com/_posts/2014-09-22-open-source-is-not-insecure.md

 ### Open source as a platform

-The first threshold issue, is whether building or using open source software, even if your own particular code isn't publishes, is some how inherently less secure.
+The first threshold issue, is whether building or using open source software, even if your own particular code isn't publishes, is somehow inherently less secure.
 There are a few flavors to this argument.

 #### This one (high profile) open source project that had a vulnerability